debsouryadatta/CourseX/nextjs-app/STEP_BY_STEP.md

 31. Creating a New Roadmap Generation section, creating roadmaps in the fastapi backend(with langchain) and showing them on the FE and saving to the db using nextjs prisma
 32. Using html2canvas for exporting the roadmap as jpg and also adding the feature of saving the roadmaps and getting them shown in the bookmark page
 33. Adding the feature for deleting the course bookmarks as well as the saved roadmap.
+34. Fixing the bug in the course pdf export feature, by switching to html2canvas and jspdf for the pdf generation and export.